 I can't stress the importance enough of having an audience that wants to hear from you and in turn wants to engage with your products and content.

-It's not about the amount of email subscribers you have, it's about the number of sales you make and the people that truly engage with your products and content.
+Remember: it's not about the amount of email subscribers you have, it's about the number of sales you make, and the readers that truly engage with your products and content.

 Have thoughts on this?
-Or an experience you would like to share?
-Let me know below, on Twitter.
+Questions?
+Let me know below!